leloykun/leloykun.github.io/content/ponder/napkin-math-trust-region-opt/index.md

 #     Text: "Crossposted from X (formerly Twitter)"
 ---

-[UNDER CONSTRUCTION]

 In a [previous post](../steepest-descent-schatten-p/), we talked about how to derive some common optimizers from a choice of norm.
-In this post, we'll go over Kovalev's recent paper on Non-Euclidean Trust Region Optimization and how we can use its main result to explain why Muon converges faster and does better at higher learning rates than Adam.
+In this post, we'll go over [Kovalev's recent paper on Non-Euclidean Trust Region Optimization](https://arxiv.org/abs/2503.12645) and how we can use its main result to explain why Muon converges faster and does better at higher learning rates than Adam.

 ## Non-Euclidean Trust Region Optimization